iZettle/api-documentation/pusher-api/troubleshooting.md

 During the retry, when the destination URL starts responding with a successful status code, the subscription will be marked as active again.

-After the retry, if the destination URL still doesn't reply with a 2xx code, the event subscription will be deleted.
-You will need to create the event subscription again.
+After the retry, if the destination URL still doesn't reply with a 2xx code, the subscription will be deleted.
+You will need to create the subscription again.

 ### Root cause
 Failing webhooks may be caused by faulty destination URLs.
 One of the following error codes may return: